 We provide a very safe environment for our residents; nevertheless, we also have many visitors and vendors who enter our building each day.
 If you do need to bring in items of worth, a safe is available at the Administration Office for valuables and cash.

 Beauty Shop Details

 We have beautician and barber services available once a week and by appointment.
-Please contact front office for details.
+Please contact the front office for details.